Gone are the days of sticky notes and paper invitations. Registration softwares and mobile event apps are the are taking over!

 Let’s take a look at how this industry has evolved over the years and what’s more to come:

-Tedious Planning And Executions: The Origin
+Tedious Planning And Executions:

 The good old days of 90’s and early 2000’s were not so good for the meeting planners.
 Getting people into a room was painstaking as physical invitations had to be created, printed, and then sent on time.
 The event organizers back then had to send these invites individually to guests – a rather tedious process that took a lot of their time in the planning & inviting process.